 Jennifer Schultz lives in Dubuque, Iowa with her husband of eleven years and two children.
 She works part-time as a dental hygienist.

 Take the Next Step:

-- For more on freezer meals, please click here.
+- For more freezer meal tips, please visit the TDS library.

 - It's tough raising kids today!
 You need every time and money saving idea you can find.
 That's why you'll want to get our free weekly Dollar Stretcher for Parents newsletter.
 You'll find great ideas designed just for parents that will help your family 'live better...for less'!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE.

 Share your thoughts about this article with the editor.